 Mrs. Cannon's philosophy in education is that many children have different strengths and intelligences.
 As an educator, her goal is to help students discover their talents so they can apply them to their everyday learning experiences.
 She wants students to learn that with a champion attitude and effort, they can accomplish their goals and be successful in life.
 Contact Mrs. Cannon at email@example.com.

-Josh Hicks teaches Math 5, Math 6, Pre-algebra, and Algebra I. A graduate of Francis Marion University with a degree in Elementary Education, he has eleven years of mathematics teaching experience in independent schools in South Carolina.
+Josh Hicks teaches in the Matthews Maker Space and also teaches Technology and Algebra I. A graduate of Francis Marion University with a degree in Elementary Education, he has more than fifteen years of teaching experience in independent schools in South Carolina.
 He had the distinct honor of being chosen as the South Carolina Independent School Association's 2010 Middle School Teacher of the Year.

 Amanda Kropiewnicki graduated from The University of Tennessee at Chattanooga with a Bachelor of Science Degree in Multidisciplinary Learning.
 She holds a South Carolina Professional Teaching License for grades Kindergarten through sixth, with a Gifted Endorsement.
-Her fifteen year teaching career has taken her across the country starting in California and ending up in South Carolina, teaching in both public and private schools.
-Her love for teaching inspired to continue her education and get her MEd in Technology in Education.
+She began her teaching career more than 15 years ago and has it has taken her from California to South Carolina, teaching in both public and private schools across the country.
+Her love for teaching inspired her to continue her education and get her MEd in Technology in Education.